5pence/photo-store/README.md

 - **Store** – Digital & physical products (filters, presets, prints, coding tools)
 - **Dashboard** – User profile & management panel for logged-in users
 - **Contact** – A way for visitors to reach out for inquiries or services
+- **Cart** – Users can now add products to their cart and manage their orders

 ---